Kahitoz/DSAinPython/README.md

 To delete the front node lets make a copy of the head , next move the pointer to the next position now equate head to the pointer.
 # Delete Element From last
 Reach to the second last node and point its next to None.

+# Doubly Linked List
+It has a two essential component namely head and a tail The ending node is ofen denotes as a tail
+The front node is the head of the list
+It has two ponters namely next and prev for head prev is null next gives the reference of the next node from the current node prev gives the refenece of the node before the current node

+# Circular linked list
+The previous of the head is referenced to the tail of the linked list which forms a loop ofen known as the circular linked list

+# Binary tree
+It has two a parent root followed by their childern two pointers namely - left and a right
+Each parant can have a maximum of two children to be called binary